afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/Proto1/README.md

    5. "BTN3": should be registered as D-PAD up.
    6. "BTN4": should be registered as D-PAD down.
    7. "BTN5": should be registered as D-PAD left.
-   8. "BTN6": should be registered as D-PAD left.
+   8. "BTN6": should be registered as D-PAD right.
    9. "BTN7": should be registered as #8.
 3. Press and hold "ALT", then press and release "BTN2", then release "ALT".
 Button #67 should be registered.
-4. Rotate "RCW".
+4. Rotate "RCCW".
 Button #13 should be registered.
-5. Rotate "RCCW".
+5. Rotate "RCW".
 Button #14 should be registered.
 6. Press and hold "BTN2", then press and hold "BTN7", then release both.
 Buttons #3 and #8 should be registered at the same time.
 7. Press and hold "BTN2", then press and hold "BTN3", then release both.
 8. Press and release "ALT".
 Button #11 should be registered.